aickin/react-dom-stream/README.md

 ## When should you use `react-dom-stream`?

-Currently, `react-dom-stream` offers a tradeoff: for larger pages, it significantly reduces time to first byte while somewhat decreasing time to last byte.
+Currently, `react-dom-stream` offers a tradeoff: for larger pages, it significantly reduces time to first byte while somewhat increasing time to last byte.

-For smaller pages, `react-dom-stream` can be a net negative.
+For smaller pages, `react-dom-stream` can actually be a net negative, albeit a small one.
 String construction in Node is extremely fast, and streams and asynchronicity add an overhead.
 In my testing, pages smaller than about 50KB have worse TTFB and TTLB using `react-dom-stream`.
 These pages are not generally a performance bottleneck to begin with, though, and on my mid-2014 2.8GHz MBP, the difference in render time between `react-dom` and `react-dom-stream` is usually less than a millisecond.

 For larger pages, the TTFB stays relatively constant as the page gets larger (TTFB hovers around 4ms on my laptop), while the TTLB tends to hover around 15-20% longer than `react-dom`.
 Using this project gets you faster user perceived performance at the cost of worse TTLB performance.
+However, even here, there is a wrinkle, because most of my testing has been done against localhost.
+When real world network speeds and latencies are used, `react-dom-stream` often beats React in both TTFB and TTLB.
+This is probably because `react-dom-stream` faster time to first byte gets a headstart on filling up the network pipe.

-One other operational challenge that `react-dom-stream` can help is introducing asynchronicity, which can allow requests for small pages to not get completely blocked by executing requests for large pages.
+One other operational challenge that `react-dom-stream` can help with is introducing asynchronicity, which can allow requests for small pages to not get completely blocked by executing requests for large pages.

 I will try in later releases to reduce the extra overhead in `react-dom-stream` in order to make it less of a tradeoff, although it remains to be seen if that can be achieved.